 In the summer months (April to October), Ephesus is open from 8am – 7pm and in the winter, from 8am to 5pm.

-Seeing these first means that once the crowds do start to arrive, you’ll have already seen the main sites and can focus on the lesser visited spots.
-You can take the photos you want, enjoy the sites probably to yourselves and not have to jostle for space with the tourists with their selfie sticks!
-UGH!
+Prioritising seeing the main sites first means that once the crowds do start to arrive, you’ll have already seen the main sites and can focus on the lesser visited ruins.

 Oh, and you have time to make friends with the resident cats!

-Have you been to Ephesus?
-Do you have any other tips for visitors to this amazing place?
+Have you been to Ephesus in Turkey?
+Do you have any other tips for visitors that I should include?
 I’d love to hear if so – drop a comment below!